 Adrian Ghioroaie (Pronounced Gee-or-EYE) was named an assistant coach for the Auburn track and field program, overseeing the jumps/women multi events on January 18, 2014.

 During Ghioroaie’s first season on The Plains, freshman Marshay Ryan finished runner-up at the NCAA Indoor Championships with a distance of 44-0.5/13.42m, breaking the school’s freshman record in the triple jump.
 Ryan’s mark also qualified her for the World Junior Championships, where she finished as the top American with a personal-best mark of 44-7.5/13.60m.
 Ryan’s 44-7.5/13.60m is the longest triple jump distance performed by an American junior female in a final at the IAAF World Junior Championships, all editions considered.
 Ghioroaie also guided DJ Smith to a second place finish at the SEC Championships and to his first All-American accolades by placing sixth at the 2014 Outdoor NCAA Championships.

 A native of Bucharest, Romania, Ghioroaie has coached collegiately at four schools including Southern Miss, Kent State and Jacksonville State.
-During his most recent stint at Southern Miss in 2010-11, Ghioroaie was named the 2011 Women's Assistant Coach of the Year in the South Region by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) after coaching the first NCAA Champion--individual or team--in any sport at Southern Miss.
+During his stint at Southern Miss in 2010-11, Ghioroaie was named the 2011 Women's Assistant Coach of the Year in the South Region by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) after coaching the first NCAA Champion--individual or team--in any sport at Southern Miss.

 Ghioroaie's jumpers led Southern Miss to their best season in school history including a pair of national and Conference USA championships, multiple national qualifiers and a final NCAA Team finish at No. 10 for the women's crew, scoring 21 points, the highest in school annuals.